Instabug/Instabug-React-Native/README.md

 react-native link instabug-reactnative
 ```

+## Microphone and Photo Library Usage Description (iOS Only)
+Instabug needs access to the microphone and photo library to be able to let users add audio and video attachments.
+Starting from iOS 10, apps that don’t provide a usage description for those 2 permissions would be rejected when submitted to the App Store.

+For your app not to be rejected, you’ll need to add the following 2 keys to your app’s info.plist file with text explaining to the user why those permissions are needed:

+* `NSMicrophoneUsageDescription`
+* `NSPhotoLibraryUsageDescription`

+If your app doesn’t already access the microphone or photo library, we recommend using a usage description like:

+* "`<app name>` needs access to the microphone to be able to attach voice notes."
+* "`<app name>` needs access to your photo library for you to be able to attach images."

+**The permission alert for accessing the microphone/photo library will NOT appear unless users attempt to attach a voice note/photo while using Instabug.**

 ## Documentation
 For more details about the supported APIs and how to use them, you can check our [**Documentation**](https://docs.instabug.com/docs/react-native-overview).